 Pop up shop

 This is a very well known concept which can be implemented without an extensive budget.
 The idea is to come up with a temporary stall near the main road or a mall where you expect a large turn out of people.
 This will allow you to test run your product for a short period of time without much investment in infrastructure.

 Catalogs and other collaterals

 It might sound ironical to invest in print medium for an online store but yes, print is not dead, at least for the time being.
-Business cards, flyers, leaflets and brochures are still effective in communicating your brand’s message.
-A nicely designed product catalogue can come handy in situations where your website is not accessible.
+Business cards, flyers, leaflets, and brochures are still effective in communicating your brand’s message.
+A nicely designed product catalog can come handy in situations where your website is not accessible.

 Getting a little bit of PR love will not hurt your business.
 You can invest in developing a PR pitch and develop a PR kit which you can readily share with your stakeholders.
 If your budget permits, you can even think of giving away small branded merchandise to your logistics partners, vendors, etc.